FMecha/battlegear/README.md

 * MAME team, for notes present in the [Taito JC System,](https://github.com/mamedev/mame/blob/master/src/mame/taito/taitojc.cpp) [Taito Type-Zero,](https://github.com/mamedev/mame/blob/master/src/mame/taito/taitotz.cpp) and [Namco System 2x6](https://github.com/mamedev/mame/blob/master/src/mame/namco/namcops2.cpp) hardware drivers
 * Every Indonesian arcade that keeps their *Side by Side*/*Battle Gear* cabinets running.
 Big thanks in particular to Timezone Istana Plaza (Bandung), for keeping their English *Battle Gear 3* cabinet running (as of December 2024; moved from Bandung Indah Plaza/BIP in mid-2024) and various Sky Games (a low-to-mid tier arcade chain) locations for having at least one Taito racer in every of their arcade that I went.
 * Various people in the retro racing game community, especially the Japanese arcade-goers.
 * The people in the *Tokyo Xtreme Racer*/*Shutokou Battle* Discord server, as I originally noted most of the stuff there.
+Special thanks in particular for [JDR99](https://www.youtube.com/@JDR99) and [TeddyVLK](https://www.youtube.com/@TEddyVLK) among them.
+* [Nenkai's GT Modding Hub,](http://nenkai.github.io/gt-modding-hub/), which serves as a major influence/inspiration on this website's design.